 - Identity: Fitchburg State must assert a distinctive identity and clear value proposition in order to thrive in the increasingly-competitive higher education arena.

 - Equity: Fitchburg State must provide all members of its community equitable access to opportunity and must therefore eliminate barriers to the recruitment, retention, participation, and advancement of talented students, faculty, and staff from historically-excluded or under-represented populations.

 - Inclusivity: Every member of the Fitchburg State student body, faculty, and staff must feel respected, heard, affirmed, supported, and valued, and the commitment to inclusivity should be reflected not only in individual attitudes and behaviors, but also in pedagogies, policies, procedures, and physical spaces across the university.

 - Accountability: Members of the Fitchburg State community must be responsible for their actions and hold each other accountable for upholding common values, supporting shared goals, and maintaining public trust.
 Source: Fitchburg State Strategic Plan

-Through a collaborative campus effort in the 2021-2022 academic year, comments from the campus community were received through multiple vehicles, including an anonymous faculty and staff survey, open fora of the entire faculty and by School, meetings with department chairs, SGOCE chairs, Academic Affairs staff, and solicited and unsolicited email responses from the campus community, all of which have been used to guide revisions reflected in the current version.
-The plan will go through the campus governance process in Spring 2022.
+Through a collaborative campus effort in the 2021-2022 academic year, the campus community shared input through multiple vehicles, including an anonymous faculty and staff survey, open faculty fora and by School, meetings with department chairs, SGOCE chairs, Academic Affairs staff, and solicited and unsolicited email responses from the campus community, all of which have been used to guide revisions reflected in the final version.
+The plan went through the campus governance in Spring 2022.